scheinerman/Posets.jl/README.md

 Posets are naturally represented as transitively closed, directed, acyclic graphs.
 This is how this module implements posets using the `SimpleDiGraph` type in `Graphs`.

 The design philosophy for this module is modeled exactly on `Graphs`.
-In particular, the vertex set of a poset is necessarily of the form $\{ 1,2,\ldots, n \}$.
+In particular, the vertex set of a poset is necessarily of the form `{1,2,...,n}`.

 ## Basics